 The tar ball will unzip into a star-2015B/ directory in the directory where you downloaded and un-tarred the tar file.
 This release can be placed and run from anywhere, unlike previous OSX Starlink releases which had to be installed into the root directory.

 An up-to-date XQuartz X11 distribution must be installed.
 If you already have XQuartz installed but need to update it, you can run the application and go to the top menu and select: X11->Check for X11 updates.
 If you need to install the software, it can be found here: http://xquartz.macosforge.org/landing.

-Java must be installed to use the Starjava programmes topcat, splat and frog.
-This can be found at https://www.oracle.com/technetwork/java/javase/downloads/index.html.
-To check if you have Java installed already, open a terminal, type java and see if the command is found, and if you have 1.8 installed.
+A recent Java JDK must be installed to use the Starjava programs topcat, splat stilts and frog.
+This can be found at http://www.oracle.com/technetwork/java/javase/downloads/index.html.
+To check if you have Java installed already, open a terminal, type java -version and see if the command is found, and if you have 1.8 installed.

 There should not be any other dependencies for installing the OS X build; this is a change from previous releases which required manual installation of various libraries.

 Before you can run the Starlink Software Collection, you need to run our setup scripts.
 This will have to be done every time you open a new terminal, before you can run any Starlink commands.

 If your terminal is running bash or other sh-like shell (this is the usual default on modern Linux distributions and Mac OS X) please type the following commands into your terminal:

 If you have installed your star-2015B somewhere other than into the root directory (/) you would instead set the first command to point to the location of the installed star-2015B/ directory.